WSU-kduncan/f23cicd-Mechree/README.md

 **Pushing an Image**
 1. Name your local image using your Docker ID and the repository name that you created.

-- To add multiple images, add a specific :<tag> to them, for example docs/base:testing.
+**_NOTE:_** To add multiple images, add a specific :<tag> to them, for example docs/base:testing.
 If it's not specified, the tag defaults to latest.

 	- **Name your local images using one of these methods:**
 	* When you build them, using `docker build -t <hub-user>/<repo-name>[:<tag>]`